mariohamann/lean-landing-page/README.md

 ## Prerequisite for glyphhanger

-`pip3 install fonttools && pip3 install brotli && pip3 install zopfli && pnpm install -g glyphhanger`
+`pip3 install fonttools brotli zopfli && pnpm install -g glyphhanger`

+If the error `pyftsubset from fonttools is required for the --subset feature` appears on building, do:
+`sudo su -` and then `python3 -m pip install fonttools brotli zopfli`